-- 1. To decrease clearance: - a.
+1. To decrease clearance:

+- a.
 Set roll release lever/micro handwheel at zero position.
 At this setting the key in the roll release lever/micro handwheel should be in line with the tension rod and to the extreme rear of the mill. - b.
-Loosen the jam nut from the hex nut behind the front casting. (items 1) - c.
+Loosen the hex nuts behind the front casting. - c.
 Place feeler gauge of desired clearance between the full length of the rolls clearance will vary with product and capacity desired. - d.
-Turn front hex nut clockwise to desired setting. - NOTE: Moving the hex nut toward the tension spring increases roll gap clearance.
-Moving the hex nut away from the tension spring decreases gap clearance as is required with roll corrugation wear. - e.
-Hold front hex nut securely and tighten rear hex nut. - 2.
-To increase clearance: - a.
+Turn front hex nut clockwise to desired setting. - e.
+Hold front hex nut securely and tighten rear hex nut.

+2. To increase clearance:

+a.
 Follow above instructions except for Step "d".
-In this step change rotation of the hex nut to counter clockwise. - NOTE: 1.
-Always adjust clearance to the same setting at both ends of the roll. - 2.
+In this step change rotation of the hex nut to counter clockwise.

+- Always adjust clearance to the same setting at both ends of the roll. - 2.
 Never let rolls run together because it will damage them. - 3.
 NEVER MAKE THESE ADJUSTMENTS WITH MILL RUNNING. - 4.
-Parts illustrations in the back of this manual should be referenced when locating all parts mentioned in instructions.
+Moving roll release lever/micro handwheel toward the tension spring will increase clearance. - 5.
+Parts illustrations In the back of this manual should help in locating all parts mentioned in these instructions.